santisbon/reference/src/k8s.md

 !!! attention
     On Raspberry Pi your boot parameters file might be in `/boot/cmdline.txt` or in `/boot/firmware/cmdline.txt`.
 Find it with `sudo find /boot -name cmdline.txt`.

+On Raspberry Pi you need to enable c-groups so the kubelet will work out of the box.
-On Raspberry Pi add these options at the end of the file, then `sudo reboot`.
-Some users report needing `cgroup_enable=cpuset` as well but try adding only these first:
+Add these options at the end of the file, then `sudo reboot`.
+Some users report needing `cgroup_enable=cpuset` as well but try adding only these:
 ``` title="cmdline.txt"
 cgroup_enable=memory cgroup_memory=1
 ```